milesmcc/LibreNews-Android/PRIVACY.md

 via a LibreNews.io server notification

 #### How does our site handle Do Not Track signals?
-We don't honor Do Not Track signals and Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
+We don't honor Do Not Track signals when a Do Not Track (DNT) browser mechanism is in place.
 We don't honor them because we don't track you regardless.
+(There isn't any functionality that could change if we were to treat DNT requests differently.)

 #### Does our site allow third-party behavioral tracking?
-It's also important to note that we do not allow third-party behavioral tracking
+We do not allow third-party behavioral tracking.

 #### COPPA (Children Online Privacy Protection Act)